Hatice Gunes

 About

 Professor Hatice Gunes leads the Affective Intelligence and Robotics (AFAR) Lab at the University of Cambridge, where her research focuses on social, affective, and multimodal intelligence for AI systems and robots.
-Her work bridges computer science with mental health and wellbeing, and has been recognized with multiple awards, including from IEEE and the University of Cambridge.
+Her work bridges computer science with mental health and wellbeing, and has been recognised with multiple awards, including from IEEE and the University of Cambridge.
+She is also a Co-Director of CHIA.
+She has held leadership roles such as President of the Association for the Advancement of Affective Computing and Faculty Fellow at The Alan Turing Institute.

 Research